3-Day Tour: Sahara, Merzouga and Fez

 Meeting point

-If you're staying in the Medina you should go to the restaurant Café ARGANA, in the Plaza Jemaa el Fna.
-If you're staying outside the Medina we'll pick you up at the hotel free of charge.
+If you are staying in the Medina you should go to Café ARGANA restaurant, in Jemaa el Fna Square.
+If you stay outside the Medina we will pick you up at the hotel for free.

 End point